govindsanal/govindsanal.github.io/content/projects/this-site.md

 ## Hosting

-It is hosted on cloudflare pages, which automatically builds the page when a commit is pushed to the github [repo](https://github.com/govindsanal/govind-sanal).
+It is hosted on github pages, which automatically builds the page, through github actions when a commit is pushed to the github [repo](https://github.com/govindsanal/govind-sanal).